 - Carter v.
 Walgreens (Alabama 2003) $5,000: A doctor prescribes a young boy medication his mother fills at a Walgreens pharmacy.
 The Walgreens' pharmacist fills the prescription with an adult rather than children's dose.
 As a result, the young boy becomes sick but does recover.
 This claim was brought on his behalf alleging that Walgreens was negligent in failing to fill the prescription with the appropriate dose prescribed by his doctor.
 This case settled for $5,000.
 Again, this is not a case our law firm would handle.
 Our focus is exclusively on victims who suffer serious harm.
 (Yes, we include this commentary in part to dissuade people from calling us who do not have a significant claim.)

-If you think you have a potential lawsuit against Walgreens for medical malpractice, premises liability, or anything else you are going to need an experienced and respected law firm.
+If you think you have a potential lawsuit against Walgreens for medical malpractice, premises liability, sexual harassment, or anything else you will need an experienced and respected law firm.
 Large corporations like Walgreens are worth billions and pay top dollar to defend claims such as these.
 Miller & Zois has expertise in medical malpractice and premises liability cases.
 Contact us at 800-553-8082 or online for a free consultation so we can help.